nakuldropchain/blockchain-glossary/GLOSSARY.md

 # Blockchain Glossary

 ### 1. Blockchain
 Imagine a digital notebook that everyone can see but no one can change.
 This notebook is shared across many computers worldwide, and it keeps a record of all the important things, like transactions.
-Once something is written in the notebook, it stays there forever, so everyone knows it's trustworthy
+Once something is written in the notebook, it stays there forever, so everyone knows it's trustworthy.

 ---